sigsep/sigsep-mus-db/README.md

 if dsd.test(my_function):
     print "my_function is valid"

-# this takes 3 days to finish and is the actual evaluation
+# this might take 3 days to finish
 dsd.run(my_function)

 # for the machine learning task you want to split the subsets